-After record-setting fall and spring enrollments, officials at PTC are looking forward to a good turnout for summer term classes as the VIP registration period draws near.
+Officials at PTC are looking forward to a good turnout for the spring term as the VIP registration opens.

-Registration for the summer term begins April 2 and runs through April 30.
+Registration for the spring term began November 1and runs through November 26.
 Students who register during this period become “VIPs” and receive their first choice of classes and a $25 registration fee waiver.